-Public Sector Decarbonisation Scheme grant conditions help Salix and grant recipients, as stewards of public money, to ensure that projects are being well managed and remain compliant in line with the scheme criteria.
+Scotland's Public Sector Heat Decarbonisation Fund grant conditions help us and you - as stewards of public money - to ensure that projects are being well managed and remain compliant in line with the scheme criteria.
 This is critical in verifying that your project remains eligible for the full grant award in line with the scheme compliancy criteria.

-Submitting conditions information at the associated milestone enables your Salix relationship manager to understand your project and check eligibility as it progresses.
+Submitting conditions information at the associated milestone enables your relationship manager to understand your project and check eligibility as it progresses.
 We advise submitting this information as early as possible and by no later than the original expected discharge date.
 The evidence for resolving many of these conditions should already be provided to you by your contractors as part of efficient project delivery.